apache/druid/docs/content/Tasks.md

 #### Using your own Hadoop distribution

 Druid is compiled against Apache hadoop-client 2.3.0.
 However, if you happen to use a different flavor of hadoop that is API compatible with hadoop-client 2.3.0, you should only have to change the hadoopCoordinates property to point to the maven artifact used by your distribution.
+For non-API compatible versions, please see [here](Other-Hadoop.html).

 #### Resolving dependency conflicts running HadoopIndexTask